Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 NVDA

-NVDA's higher volatility means a wider path to returns — this can be attractive for tactical, shorter-term exposure, while XAG's smoother profile may better suit long-term allocators seeking steadier growth.
+XAG's higher volatility means a wider path to returns — this can be attractive for tactical, shorter-term exposure, while NVDA's smoother profile may better suit long-term allocators seeking steadier growth.

 For comparison, the S&P 500 typically has 15-18% annualized volatility, translating to roughly ±1% daily moves.
 Higher volatility means larger potential gains but also larger potential losses.